py-chemist/mol2chemfig-web/README.md

 **Integrated Chemdoodle sketcher:**

-If a requested compound was not found in the database, a user draws the structure and mol format is generated.
+If a requested compound was not found in the database, a user draws the structure in the ChemDoodle sketcher and mol format is generated.

 **Embeded pdfviewer:**